-Youth Justice Psychological Services is a state-wide team responsible for providing psychological services to young people managed by YJ.
-Psychologists deliver services in Banksia Hill, the metropolitan area and some regional youth justice centres.
+Youth Justice Psychological Services is a state-wide team, responsible for providing psychological services to young people managed by YJ.
+Psychologists are based in Banksia Hill, metropolitan youth justice centres, and some regional youth justice centres.
+Psychologists also provide outreach services on a needs basis to regional/ remote areas.

-Youth Justice Psychological Services delivers comprehensive, specialist assessments and interventions to young people and provides support in accordance with their identified needs and release plans.
+Youth Justice Psychological Services delivers comprehensive, specialist assessments and interventions to young people and provides supports in accordance with their identified needs and release plans.

-YJ psychologists provide individual face-to-face counselling to young people and their families, both to young people in custody and those in the community (both metropolitan and regional areas).
+YJ psychologists provides individual face-to-face counselling to young people and their families, both to young people in custody and those in the community (both metropolitan and regional areas).
 Services are offered to custodial and community-based centres in the following areas:

-- forensic and clinical psychology
+- Forensic and clinical psychology

-- child development
+- Child development

-- behavioural management
+- Behavioural management

-- management, family and community interventions

-- counselling to address criminogenic needs

-- risk issues and managing vulnerable young people.
+- Management, family and community interventions - Counselling to address criminogenic needs - Risk issues and managing vulnerable young people.